 Shareholders may exercise their decision-making rights in the Company at General Meetings of shareholders.
 A Nomination Committee is appointed each year by the major shareholders in accordance with the Instruction for the Nomination Committee adopted by the Annual General Meeting of shareholders.
 The tasks of the Nomination Committee include the proposal of an external auditor and Board members for election by the Annual General Meeting of shareholders and proposals of Board member and auditor remuneration.

-In addition to the Directors elected by shareholders, the Board of Directors consists of employee representatives appointed by the unions.
-The Board of Directors is ultimately responsible for the organization of Ericsson and the management of its operations.
+In addition to the Board members elected by shareholders, the Board of Directors consists of employee representatives and their deputies, which the unions have the right to appoint under Swedish law.
+The Board of Directors is ultimately responsible for the strategy and the organization of Ericsson and the management of its operations.

-The President and CEO, appointed by the Board of Directors, is responsible for the day to day management of Ericsson in accordance with instructions from the Board.
+The President and CEO, appointed by the Board of Directors, is responsible for handling the day-to-day management of Ericsson in accordance with instructions from the Board.
 The President and CEO is supported by the Executive Leadership Team (ELT).